BalakrishnanPT/BulkDownloader/README.md

 ### What you can do with BulkDownloader

 * You can download bunch of images in a go
-* You can specify to download in foreground or background thread
+* This Downloading process always runs in background thread
 * You can assign n number of downloading tasks and this library can handle this pretty well
     * You can assign 10 downloading jobs that has 100s of images each, each downloading batch gives you progress and as well as each image progress in percentage
 * Lets say you have to download unknown number of images from a response,you dont have to parse the response to get image urls you can just pass the response and this will handle everything for you.
 * You can specify when to download the images lets say you have to download only when internet is at good speed or download over mobile data or not to download when app is in doze mode.
 In development
 * As of now this library can support only images but it is developed in such way that it could support uploads and all formats.
-* To specify what to do when each file is downloaded.
-Let say you have to convert a response into video or image and resizing it.
+* Downloading will continue even after app is closed - feature of WorkManager comes into play
+* You can get download status in even if app is not running in a receiver class from where you can initiate ***Notification***
 ### In development
 * As of now this library can support only images but it is developed in such way that it could support uploads and all formats.
 * To specify what to do when each file is downloaded.
 Let say you have to convert a response into video or image and resizing it.